This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Add the black rice into a pot.
-Rinse with water thoroughly until the water turns clear.
-Please take note that the color will remain "black" or "purple" in color, but it should look clear.
-Drain the water dry.
+• Add the black rice to a pot and rinse it thoroughly with water until the water runs clear.
+Note that the rice will still appear black or purple, but the water should be clear.
+Drain the water completely.

-- Add the water and Pandan leaves to the rice.
-Cover the lid and bring to boil on medium to low heat, for about 60 minutes.
-Lower the heat to simmer and continue to cook until the rice becomes soft and breaks up.
-Keep checking on the water level, add more water to cook the black sticky rice.
-Add sugar to taste, stir to combine well.
+• Add water and pandan leaves to the rice.
+Cover with a lid and bring to a boil over medium to low heat for about 60 minutes.
+Lower the heat to simmer and continue cooking until the rice is soft and breaks apart.
+Keep checking the water level and add more water as needed to cook the black sticky rice.
+Add sugar to taste and stir to combine well.

-- While cooking, prepare the coconut milk mixture.
-Heat up the coconut milk on low heat.
-Add salt.
+• While the rice is cooking, prepare the coconut milk mixture.
+Heat the coconut milk over low heat and add salt.
 Stir well and set aside.

-- Serve the black sticky rice dessert in small bowls.
-Top each serving with a spoonful of coconut milk.
-If you like it creamier, add more coconut milk.
+• Serve the black sticky rice dessert in small bowls and top each serving with a spoonful of coconut milk.
+For a creamier texture, add more coconut milk.
 Stir well before eating.

 Nutrition